lkluft/cloud-base/clb/README.rst

 Installation
 ============

-If you are using Anaconda (highly recommended) you can create an environment called cloud-base with all required depencies by executing following command in this directory.
+If you are using `Anaconda <https://www.continuum.io/downloads>` (highly recommended) you can create an environment called ``cloud-base`` with all dependencies required in ``environment.yml``.

+To do this simply run the following command in this directory.

     conda env create

-Afterwards you can install this package without the need for dependencies.
+Afterwards it is sufficient to install the package with ``pip``.

-    pip install --no-deps -e .
+    pip install --user --no-deps -e .

-If your are not using Anaconda you can run

-    pip install -e .

 Structure
 =========